Permits and Conditions

 Divers shall remain in an area within 100 feet of such displayed diver’s flag while at or near the surface of the water.

-Methods of Taking Lobsters and Crabs
+Methods of Taking Lobsters

 Not Allowed: Massachusetts General Laws prohibits the taking of lobsters by spearing, dipping, or dragging.